connorwarme/pro-site/src/pages/posts/recipe-banana-bread-granola.md

   * Bake for 30-35 minutes or until starting to brown, stirring halfway through

 Once cooled, we like to store this in small re-sealable containers or ziplock bags so it’s easy to grab a serving or two as we’re heading out he door.
-I need to add the text here, or figure out how to include the images...
-Need to know how much of the text is Amity's..